 Systemd is a service manager suitable for any Linux Distribution like Ubuntu/Centos.
 It is a replacement for init system and can manage system startup and services.
 It starts up and supervises the entire system.
-In the article we are using centos 7.0 installed with systemd 216 version and the latest version is available for download from freedesktop.org.
+In this tutorial, I will show you how to use systemctl commands to manage systemd service in Linux.

 PID 1 is occupied by "systemd" and can be seen from pstree command as well: